johnsonandjohnson/open_nipals/README.md

 ## Preprocessing
 Both the `NipalsPCA` and `NipalsPLS` classes expect a numpy array as an input with rows as samples and columns as features.
 Additionally, these array columns should have zero mean for best performance; typically this is done with a sklearn `StandardScaler` object.

-Note: If the input data is a `pandas` dataframe, you can train an `arrangeData` object which will ensure all future datasets come to the appropriate shape and column order.
+Note: If the input data is a `pandas` dataframe, you can train an `ArrangeData` object which will ensure all future datasets come to the appropriate shape and column order.

 ```python
 from open_nipals.utils import arrangeData